Julius-606/Bot_Assembly_pro/README.md

 Push to main branch to activate the workflow.

-⚠️ Warning: This bot is designed for educational purposes.
-Use at your own risk.
+⚠️ Warning: This bot is designed for educational and simulation purposes.
+Use at your own risk with real funds.